 If VHT-SIG-B is decoded and the VHT-SIG-B CRC in the SERVICE field is checked and not valid, the PHY

 shall issue the error condition PHY-RXEND.indication(FormatViolation).
-Subsequent to an indication of a

-valid VHT-SIG-B CRC in the SERVICE field, a PHY-RXSTART.indication(RXVECTOR) shall be issued.
+If the VHT-SIG-B field is decoded and the VHT-SIG CRC field is checked and valid, a PHY-RXSTART.indication(RXVECTOR) shall be issued.

 The RXVECTOR associated with this primitive includes the parameters specified in Table 22-1.